ceari/edacc_web/specification.rst

 The Web Competition System should be able to display certain static websites providing general information about the competition, rules, time schedules, ...
+These static pages are written by the organizers.

 Competition Phases
 ~~~~~~~~~~~~~~~~~~